 “Dorothy had been trying to kill herself for a long time.
 I know it was a suicide.
 She had talked of it many times….I always listen to that when people—from their gut—say ‘I’m tired.’
 It’s a different thing than ‘I’m tired’ or ‘I need some sleep.’
 No. It’s ‘I’m tired of trying.
 I’m tired of going on.
 I give up.’
 And that happened with Dottie…”

-In my humble opinion, Geri Nicholas Branton was the best friend Dorothy Dandridge ever had.
-No one, with perhaps the exception of sister Vivian, knew Dottie better.
+Geri Nicholas Branton was the best friend Dorothy Dandridge ever had.
+No one, with perhaps the exception of her sister Vivian, knew Dottie better.
 I trust, however sadly, Geri’s analysis of Dorothy’s death.

 The life of Dorothy Dandridge was full of the highest of highs, and lowest of lows.
-As a talented and beautiful African American woman during one of Hollywood’s most restrictive eras, Dorothy broke through the prejudice and racism of the time as best she could.
-She became the first female African American movie star, proving that black actresses could and should be in leading film roles.
+As a talented and beautiful black woman during one of Hollywood’s most restrictive eras, Dorothy remarkably broke through the prejudice and racism of the time to a previously unheard of degree.
+She became the first black leading lady, proving that black actresses could carry films, and should be given the opportunities to do so.
 Black actresses today continue to benefit from—and expound up—Dorothy’s trailblazing path.

 Goodbye, Dorothy ♥️